Adrita-Khan/AstroPhotoZ/README.md

 ![Galaxy Redshift](https://c02.purpledshub.com/uploads/sites/48/2020/04/Galaxy-Red-Shift-0fbfa50.jpg?webp=1&w=1200)

+## Aim

+The project aims to test existing methodologies, such as Gaussian processes, to calculate photometric redshifts and mass estimates on a dataset with known redshifts, like Stripe 82X, to validate and benchmark the approach.
+The results will then be reproduced using the older dataset to ensure consistency and accuracy, demonstrating alignment with published data.
+Once validated, the methodology will be adapted and applied to other wide X-ray fields with incomplete redshift data, such as XMM XXL, while addressing challenges posed by inhomogeneous data coverage.
+The performance of the approach will be evaluated across datasets with varying depths and completeness to optimize its reliability for diverse datasets.
+Finally, the methodology will be scaled for fields with no redshifts, enabling broader application in X-ray AGN studies and mass estimation while leveraging advanced machine learning techniques.

 ## Features

 - **Gaussian Process Regression**: Leverage Gaussian processes to estimate redshifts, allowing for a quantifiable measure of uncertainties.